We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The best way to soundproof a set of windows is by using sound-reducing curtains like the Nicetown soundproofing material drapes.
 Also, caulking around the outside of the window will help, and Green Glue soundproofing material glue sealant could be just the ticket.

-Large-scale soundproofing generally occurs at the construction phase, so it’s best to build the walls with soundproof insulation like Rockwool soundproofing material before installing the drywall.
+Large-scale soundproofing generally occurs during the construction phase, so it’s best to build the walls with soundproof insulation like Rockwool soundproofing material before installing the drywall.
 Beyond that, installing ⅝-inch drywall and acoustic paint also will help.